Jamesits/verilog-basic-blocks/README.md

 ## 版权

 Copyright (c) 2017-2018 James Swineson.
 All rights reserved.
-Usage of the code in school homework, exam or contest is explicitly inhabited.
+Usage of the code in school homework, exam or contest is explicitly inhibited.